-- 1. Select a sturdy, level ground area at a safe distance from the roadside. - 2.
+- DO NOT employ the attachment for loading or unloading the excavator, as this could result in rolling or falling. - Ensure the truck and loading surface are clean, devoid of oil, sand, ice, snow, or any foreign materials to prevent the excavator from sliding.
+Clear the tracks. - 1.
+Select a sturdy, level ground area at a safe distance from the roadside. - 2.
 Place a warning sign near the transportation area to alert passing pedestrians and vehicles. - 3.
 Securely fasten two ramps with adequate strength and dimensions to the truck bed.

 The incline angle must not exceed 15°.
-If the ramp is too steep, utilize a support pillar or block underneath them.
-Make certain that the ramps are wide enough for full contact with both tracks.
-Refer to the picture below for the truck and ramp preparation.
+If the ramps are too steep, utilize a support pillar or block underneath them.

+Make sure that the ramps are wide enough for full contact with both tracks.

+Refer to the picture for the truck and ramp preparation.